 Florida Special Needs Trust Drafting and Administration

-A properly drafted special needs trust should expressly state the trustmaker‘s intent to help a beneficiary without affecting the beneficiary’s needs-based eligibility.
-A special needs trust agreement typically gives the trustee the discretion to distribute to the beneficiary income and principal, provided that the trustee maintains the beneficiary‘s eligibility for assistance.
-Therefore, the trust agreement tells the trustee that if the beneficiary is eligible for government support benefits that trust assets should be used to supplement but never replace or supplant public benefits.
-A special needs trust will fail if the trustee mistakenly uses trust money to duplicate Medicaid benefits such as basic shelter and food.
+A properly drafted special needs trust should expressly state the trustmaker’s intent to help a beneficiary without affecting the beneficiary’s needs-based eligibility.
+A special needs trust agreement typically gives the trustee the discretion to distribute to the beneficiary income and principal, provided that the trustee maintains the beneficiary’s eligibility for assistance.
+The trust agreement tells the trustee that trust assets should be used to supplement but never replace or supplant public benefits.
+A special needs trust will fail its purpose if the trustee mistakenly uses trust money to duplicate Medicaid benefits such as basic shelter and food.

 The Florida special needs trust places much responsibility on the trustee.
-If the trustee spends money from the trust improperly, such as spending money on basic needs already being paid by Medicaid, the trustee could cause the beneficiary’s Medicaid benefits to be lost or reduced.
-The trustee also needs to be able to properly account for trust income taxation.
+Suppose the trustee spends money from the trust improperly, such as spending money on basic needs already being paid by Medicaid.
+In that case, the trustee could cause the beneficiary’s Medicaid benefits to be lost or reduced.
+The trustee also needs to properly account for trust income taxation.
 The beneficiary of a special needs trust is liable to pay tax on all trust income even when income is not distributed.
-Any trustee may be personally liable for improperly administering a Florida special needs trust in a manner that adversely affects the beneficiary’s benefit eligibility.
+Any trustee may be personally liable for improperly administering a Florida special needs trust in a manner that adversely affects the beneficiary’s benefits eligibility.

 Disabled beneficiaries are best served by having a professional trustee (accountant, attorney, or institution) serve as trustee of a special needs trust in Florida.
-These professionals are usually experienced with the responsibilities and liabilities of their fiduciary capacity.
+Professionals are usually experienced with the responsibilities and liabilities of serving in a fiduciary capacity.
 They are usually familiar with the regulations applicable to need-based benefit programs such as Medicaid.
 A professional trustee will usually provide the best use of special needs trust assets for the family member who depends on the assets for Medicaid eligibility.

 Third-Party Special Needs Trust

-There are two basic types of special needs trusts: third-party trusts established by a beneficiary’s family members and self-settled trusts established by the beneficiary.
+There are two basic types of special needs trusts: (1) third-party trusts established by a beneficiary’s family member and (2) self-settled trusts that the trustmaker creates for their own benefit.

-Third-party special needs trusts are an important estate planning tool and they should be included in many family wills or living trusts.
-A parent/grandparent cannot foresee future changes in the health of their descendants which may result in their need for long-term care benefits.
-No one would want to force a disabled descendant to receive an inheritance that would cause them to forfeit government assistance.
-If the disabled beneficiary dies without using money held in his third-party special needs trust the balance of trust assets transfers to the beneficiary’s own heirs and descendants.
+Third-party special needs trusts are an important estate planning tool, and they should be included in many family wills or living trusts.
+A parent/grandparent cannot foresee future changes in their descendants’ health that may result in their need for government assistance to pay for long-term care.
+No one wants to force a disabled descendant to receive an inheritance that would cause them to forfeit government assistance.
+If the disabled beneficiary dies without using money held in their third-party special needs trust, the balance of trust assets transfers to the beneficiary’s own heirs and descendants.

-The one important rule in drafting a third-party special needs trust in Florida is that the trust agreement not entitle the disabled beneficiary to demand income or principal from the trust.
-So long as an independent trustee retains discretion to distribute money from the disabled beneficiary’s trust share and the trustee follows special-needs directives, the trust assets and trust income should not be counted by Medicaid.
-There are no other requirements for drafting a third-party special needs trust.
-The third party owns the assets and is entitled to dispose of their assets under terms and conditions they choose by will or testamentary trust.
-They may change their mind from time to time, and the third party may amend their will or trust to add or delete special needs provisions.
+One important rule in drafting a third-party special needs trust in Florida is that the trust agreement does not entitle the disabled beneficiary to demand income or principal from the trust.
+So long as an independent trustee retains the discretion to distribute money from the disabled beneficiary’s trust share, and the trustee follows special-needs directives, the trust assets and trust income should not be counted by Medicaid.

+A person may amend their existing will or trust to add special needs provisions.
 Federal law states that a special needs trust for a surviving spouse can only be created by a will.
 One cannot use a living trust to create a special needs trust for a spouse.
 A special needs trust for a child can be established by either will or living trust.
-There are some ways to draft a living trust based estate plan that establishes a special needs trust for a surviving spouse.
+There are some ways to draft a living trust-based estate plan that includes special needs protection for a surviving spouse.

 Self-Settled Special Needs Trusts

-A self-settled special needs trust is a trust established by person who is disabled and who is an applicant for government support.
-The support applicant is both the grantor and beneficiary of the trust.
-Most provisions of the self-settled trust are similar to a third-party special needs trust, the most important of which is a restriction against distributions that would eliminate or reduce the beneficiary’s eligibility for Medicaid disability benefits.
+A self-settled special needs trust is a trust established by a person who is disabled and who is an applicant for government support.
+The support applicant is both the trustmaker and beneficiary.
+Most provisions of the self-settled trust are like a third-party special needs trust, the most important of which is a restriction against distributions that would eliminate or reduce the beneficiary’s eligibility for Medicaid disability benefits.

 Self-settled special needs trusts in Florida are different from third-party trusts in three respects.
 First, only disabled persons under the age of 65 may create a self-settled needs trust.
 Third-party special needs trusts may be established by anyone at any time regardless of the beneficiary’s age.
-Secondly, self-settled special needs trusts must be irrevocable; the disabled trustmaker cannot change his mind and either amend or undo his trust.
-Third-party trusts, contrarily, may be amended or terminated at any time and for any reason by the third party trustmaker.
+Secondly, self-settled special needs trusts must be irrevocable; the disabled trustmaker cannot change their mind and either amend or undo their trust.
+Third-party trusts, contrarily, may be amended or terminated at any time and for any reason by the third-party trustmaker.
 These trusts are easily updated if there are changes in the law or family circumstances.
-Third, self-settled special needs trusts must include a payback provision whereby all money remaining in trust at the disabled trustmaker’s death is paid back to the state government to the extent required to reimburse the state for Medicaid benefits paid to the trustmaker during his lifetime.
+Third, self-settled special needs trusts must include a payback provision whereby all money remaining in the trust at the disabled trustmaker’s death is paid back to the state government to the extent required to reimburse the state for Medicaid benefits paid to the trustmaker during their lifetime.

 Here are some things to keep in mind when considering a self-settled special needs trust:

-- Consider alternatives to self-settled needs trusts such as investing an influx of money in a homestead property that is not a countable Medicaid asset.
+- Consider alternatives to self-settled needs trusts such as investing in a homestead property that is not a countable Medicaid asset.

 - If a person can obtain satisfactory private health insurance, they are better off with an Obamacare policy than Medicaid because there are no payback requirements.
 Medicaid is the last resort.